The Phoenix Suns have a shot at making history when they host the 4-17 Detroit Pistons on Thursday night.

 A win over the last-place Pistons would give the Suns their 18th consecutive victory, snapping the franchise record set during the 2006-07 season.

 When the 18-3 Suns and Pistons tip off from Footprint Center at 7 p.m.
-Thursday, sportsbook apps in Arizona predict a night of celebration in the Valley.
+Thursday, Arizona sports betting apps predict a night of celebration in the Valley.

 And Caesars Sportsbook is giving Arizona betting fans another reason to celebrate by allowing them to earn an authentic piece of NBA apparel by wagering on the games.